 She has extensive management experience in a variety of roles on national scientific committees and boards, and on international advisory councils and in scientific associations.
 Focus areas in her portfolio as a member of the Executive Board are overall responsibility for FHML (research and teaching) and internationalisation.
 Further key areas are cooperation between schools and between faculties, as well as integrating the FHML schools with the care centres of Maastricht UMC+.

-Prof. Nanne de Vries is Vice-Dean of the Faculty of Health, Medicine and Life Sciences (FHML) and a member of the Executive Board of Maastricht UMC+.
+Stef Kremers is professor of Health Promotion, vice-dean of the Faculty of Health, Medicine and Life Sciences, and a member of the Executive Board of Maastricht UMC+.

 Gabriël Zwart is a member of the Executive Board of the University Hospital Maastricht [azM] and a member of of the Executive Board of the Maastricht UMC+ with responsibility for finance.